ilin-andrey/react-opencv-face-detection/README.md

 ## Overview

-This repository is an example how OpenCV `js` bundles and React can be utilized for real-time face detection from a device camera.
+This repository is an example of how OpenCV `js` bundles and React can be utilized for real-time face detection from a device camera.

 ### Build / Test / Lint / Typecheck